Leomont Evans

-Leomont Dozier Evans (born July 12, 1974) is a former American football safety in the National Football League (NFL) for the Washington Redskins.
+Leomont Dozier Evans (born July 12, 1974) is an American former professional football player who was a safety for the Washington Redskins of the National Football League (NFL).
 He also played for the Los Angeles Xtreme of the XFL.
-He played college football at Clemson University and was drafted in the fifth round of the 1996 NFL Draft.
+He played college football for the Clemson Tigers and was selected in the fifth round of the 1996 NFL draft.
 In 2002, Evans suffered a serious neck injury in the first half of the Houston Texans' NFL debut against the New York Giants.

-He has 3 children, Kamyia, 24, Cierra, 18, and son Leomont Jr., 22.
+He has three children: Kamyia, 24, Cierra, 18, and son Leomont Jr., 22.